-The Celtiberians were a group of Celts inhabiting the central-eastern Iberian Peninsula during the last centuries BC, until the Roman conquest of the region in the 1st century BC.
+The Celtiberians were Celts inhabiting the central-eastern Iberian Peninsula during the last centuries BC, until the Roman conquest of the region in the 1st century BC.
 Celtiberians were the most influential ethnic group in Iberia when Carthage and Rome began their conquests.
-During the Second Punic War the Celtiberians serves often as allies or mercenaries of Carthage in its conflict with Rome, and crossed the Alps in the mixed forces under Hannibal’s command.
+During the Second Punic War the Celtiberians served often as allies or mercenaries of Carthage in its conflict with Rome, and crossed the Alps in the mixed forces under Hannibal’s command.
 Celtiberians’ metalwork technique displays similarities but also differences with Celtic tribes of central Europe, those of La Tène culture.